LeBenjos/BOTUS/readme.md

 # BOTUS
-Creation of a discord bot in python to play
+Creation of a discord bot in python to play MOTUS